Sustainable workwear made in the Netherlands

 - Fast turnaround time and adjustments where necessary.

-- Transparency: you know exactly where and how your workwear is made.
+- Transparency: you know exactly where and how your corporate clothing is made.

 You can start small and scale up later.
-This way, your workwear line grows with your organization.
+This way, your corporate clothing line grows with your organization.

-If you want to do something with existing stocks in addition to new workwear, we can set up a separate stream for old clothing.
-This is what a process usually looks like:
+If you want to do something with existing stocks in addition to new corporate clothing, we can set up a separate stream for old clothing.
+This is usually what a process looks like:

 -